GhodratRezaei/leaf-Classification/README.md

 *  The learning rate value
 *  The batch size value
-*  The number of units in the first fully connected layer To make the analysis we followed both a train and error approach, as well as using the KerasTuner library.
+*  The number of units in the first fully connected layer To make the analysis I followed both a train and error approach, as well as using the KerasTuner library.
 It has been concluded that the most relevant hyperparameters that affects the validation accuracy are the batch size and the learning rate: 1